The Writing Workshop

 Fridays, 1:00-3:00 p.m.

-- If at all possible, bring your draft early enough that you still have time--at least a day-- to revise it after the conference.
+- If at all possible, schedule your appointment early enough that you still have time--at least a day-- to revise your draft after the conference.

 - Please arrive on time so that you don't lose your slot.
 If you are more than 10 minutes late, a waiting writer may take your slot.